Monday, October 31, 2011 at 10:12 AM

 Kill Gaddafi already.

 This commentary was originally published yesterday, Thursday, at 10:47 am

 Thursday, October 20, 2011 at 5:17 AM

-Former Mexican President Vicente Fox has been making news all year – not only by blaming insatiable demand in the United States for the drug-related violence that has turned Mexico into a veritable war zone, but also for declaring that the legalization of production, transit, and selling of all prohibited drugs is the only way to fight the so-call “war on drugs”, which both countries have been fighting to no avail since 1971.
+Former Mexican President Vicente Fox has been making news all year – not only by blaming insatiable demand in the United States for the drug-related violence that has turned Mexico into a veritable war zone, but also for declaring that the legalization of production, transit, and sale of all prohibited drugs is the only way to fight the so-called “war on drugs”, which both countries have been fighting to no avail since 1971.

 (According to an October 19, 2010 report in Business & Law, legalizing drugs would save the U.S. government approximately $41.3 billion annually on expenditures related to the enforcement of prohibition and yield tax revenues of $46.7 billion based on tax rates comparable to those currently levied on tobacco and alcohol.
 Not to mention that it would release hundreds of thousands from prison who are now serving time not for drug violence, but merely for drug possession and use.)